omar0ali/tictactoe-game-cli/README.md

 ## TODOS
 - [x] Implement a window Object (tcell screen), ready to be drawn on the screen.
     - Uses `ticker` Update() iterate over frames.
 Currently shows FPS top left the screen.
-- [X] Single Box Object that can be clicked via the mouse button to draw on `X` or `O`
+- [X] Single Box Object that can be clicked via the mouse button to draw on `X` or `O`.
-- [ ] Set 9 boxes in the middle of the screen
+- [X] Set 9 boxes in the middle of the screen.
-    - [X] Ensure all boxes are centered
+    - [X] Ensure all boxes are centered.
-    - [X] GridView created and can draw list of boxes
+    - [X] GridView created and can draw list of boxes.
+- [ ] Player Scores when win pattern correct and reset.
+- [ ] Clear or Restart game when pressing i.e `r` key.
+- [ ] Show logs and current Turn.

 ## Getting Started